The Nude Vampire: Release

 La Vampire Nue was distributed in France by Les Distributeurs Associés on 20 May 1970.
 It is available on Blu-ray from Kino and streaming on their Kino Cult platform.

-It was released on 4K and Blu-ray in the UK by Powerhouse Films on 22nd April 2024 in a limited edition.
+It was released on 4K and Blu-ray in the UK by Powerhouse Films on 22 April 2024 in a limited edition.

 Reception

 In 1973, David McGillivray of the Monthly Film Bulletin reviewed a 79-minute dubbed version of the film.
-McGillivray described the film as a "disconcerting mixture of traditional horror and furturistic sci-fi effects-achieves at its best a quality that is more hallucinatory than erotic."
+McGillivray described the film as a "disconcerting mixture of traditional horror and futuristic sci-fi effects-achieves at its best a quality that is more hallucinatory than erotic."
 McGillivray found that the set, costume designs and sequences at the baroque chateau have "a certain bizarre extravagance, but the essential thinness of the script is reinforced by Rollin's tendency to strive for a sustained mood of mystery by holding shots for several seconds after the action has been completed."
 McGillivray concluded that the "cumulative effect of these delays a deadendingly slow pace which appears more contrived than supernatural."